naturallaw777/Sovran_SystemsOS/DIY Install Sovran_SystemsOS.md

 ## Preparing the Second Internal Drive

 1. Install the second NVME internal drive into the USB enclosure, NOT into the Second machine yet.
-2. Plug in the USB enclosure into the first machine with Linux installed into one of its available USB ports.
+2. Plug in the USB enclosure into the first machine with Linux into one of its available USB ports.
+3. **Please Make Sure You Know The Existing Storage Names On This First Linux Machine.
+IF You Run The Script Below And You Do Not Know What You Are Doing, You Could Potentially Erase Your First Linux Machine's Data.
+I Am Not Responsibly For Your Errors**
-3. Open a terminal in the first Linux machine and log in as root.
+4. Open a terminal in the first Linux machine and log in as root.
-4. Type in or copy and paste:
+5. Type in or copy and paste:

 ```bash
 wget https://git.sovransystems.com/Sovran_Systems/Sovran_SystemsOS/raw/branch/main/for_new_sovran_pros/sdpsp.sh